-All of these ideas are part of the Yellow section of Exemplars Problem Solving Procedure - Think of Your Plan—and all of them will empower your students to develop potential strategies.
+All of these ideas are part of the Yellow section of Exemplars Problem Solving Process - Think of Your Plan—and all of them will empower your students to develop potential strategies.
 With them, you won’t throw your students into the “deep end of the pool” without a plan and proper preparation.
 But you also won’t go so far that you accidentally steal the magic that happens when they discover solutions for themselves.

 Now that you know how to help your students make a plan, we’ll discuss how to support them while they’re solving the problem for Day 3.
 To try these approaches in your classroom starting today, sign up for a free trial of the Exemplars Library.
 You can also request a quote or speak to us about your needs—or support your teachers’ skills through Exemplars professional development.